Frequently Asked Questions About Being a Witness

 Because a subpoena is a court order, a witness who disobeys that order can be arrested by a deputy sheriff and brought to court involuntarily.

 Witnesses in civil cases can take their subpoenas to the Clerk’s office on the first floor to get paid the standard legal witness fee for testifying.
-The amount is calculated based on if you were in court all day or a half a day, plus $0.10 per mile round trip travel.
+This does not apply to CPO cases.
+The amount is calculated based on if you were in court all day ($12) or a half a day ($6), plus 50.5 cents per mile round trip travel.
 Witness fees will be mailed out after the civil trial is over.

 For witnesses in criminal cases and before the grand jury, their subpoena should be brought to the Clerk’s office for a voucher.
 The witness must take the voucher to the Auditor’s office (first floor, County Administration Building, 101 East Main Street) for payment.